 The Northwestern University Global Health Interdisciplinary Symposium will take place in Chicago on November 20 and 21, 2015.
 Sponsored by multiple Northwestern University partners, including the Bluhm Legal Clinic Center for International Human Rights, the event seeks to catalyze the exchange and cross pollination of ideas related to global health.
 Symposium highlights includes a keynote address by Jeffrey D. Sachs, world-renowned professor of economics, leader in sustainable development, senior UN advisor, bestselling author, and syndicated columnist whose monthly newspaper columns appear in more than 100 countries.

-Register, submit an abstract, and learn more via the symposium website.
+Register and learn more via the symposium website.

 The Fate of the Alien Tort Statute as Supreme Court Rules on Kiobel - April 2013